Cubs vs. Marlins Player Props Betting Odds

-Player prop bet options for Luis Arraez, Nico Hoerner and others are listed when the Miami Marlins host the Chicago Cubs at LoanDepot park on Friday at 6:40 PM ET.
+Bookmakers have set player props for Nico Hoerner and others when the Miami Marlins host the Chicago Cubs at LoanDepot park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!